JoeMonnig/seniorthesisapp/README.md

 - **Internet**:

 ## Overview:
-The Comprehensive Personal Financial Visualization App (CPFVA) is a data based tool that utilizes data that the user inputs to assist in the visualization of finances in which the user may incur.
+The Personal Finance Visualization and Management Tool (PFVMT) is a data based tool that utilizes data that the user inputs to assist in the visualization of finances in which the user may incur.
 This is created to allow users to have an easier way to look at ways to save money or be at ease for accidental overspending.

 ### System Features:
 1. **Secure Login**: Ensures that only authorized users with registered accounts have access to the system, with user authentication based on personal credentials.